-- In Victoria, Western Australia, Tasmania, Queensland, and South Australia VAD is operating, and is lawful in limited circumstances.
-VAD will start in New South Wales on 28 November 2023. - 2.
+- VAD is legal in all Australian States.
+It is currently illegal in the Australian Capital Territory and the Northern Territory. - 2.
 To be eligible to access VAD, a person must meet a range of criteria including: - they are an adult with decisionmaking capacity; - they have a disease, illness or medical condition which will cause death within 6 months (12 months in Queensland and in other States for a neurodegenerative disease); - their condition is advanced and is causing intolerable suffering.
 In all States except Tasmania the condition must also be progressive. - 3.
 To access VAD, a person must undergo a request and assessment process that includes making (at least) three separate requests for VAD, and eligibility assessments by (at least) two independent medical practitioners. - 4.
-The VAD medication will be administered
+The VAD medication will be administered either by the person (self-administration) or by a health practitioner (practitioner administration).

-- either by the person (self-administration) or by a health practitioner (practitioner administration). - A range of safeguards apply to the VAD process, including requirements relating to oversight and reporting, and prescription, disposal and safe storage of VAD medication. - There are restrictions on when health professionals can discuss VAD or provide VAD information to a person, and which health professionals can do so.

-- Health professionals can conscientiously object to participating in VAD, but in some States they will still have obligations to ensure patients and residents can access VAD. - 8.
+- 5. A range of safeguards apply to the VAD process, including requirements relating to oversight and reporting, and prescription, disposal and safe storage of VAD medication. - 6.
+There are restrictions on when health professionals can discuss VAD or provide VAD information to a person, and which health professionals can do so. - Health professionals can conscientiously object to participating in VAD, but in some States they still have obligations to ensure patients and residents can access VAD. - 8.
 Generally institutions e.g. residential aged care facilities and hospitals may decide whether to provide VAD, and the support they offer those wanting to access VAD.
 Institutions in South Australia, Queensland and New South Wales have specific obligations to allow people to access VAD if they wish.